 We may earn a commission through products purchased using links on this page.
 Products or services advertised on this page may be offered by an entity that is affiliated with us.
 Learn more about our process here.

-Brooklyn Bedding launched in 2009, and was one of the first companies to offer a bed in a box mattress.
+Brooklyn Bedding launched in 2009, and was one of the first companies to offer a mattress in a box mattress.
 As a pioneer of the online mattress industry, the company manufactures its own mattresses in the United States and is known for quality craftsmanship.
-Since launching its Signature mattress, Brooklyn Bedding has expanded its product line to include six mattress models: the Signature Hybrid, the Aurora Hybrid, the Bowery, the Bowery Hybrid, the Spartan Hybrid, and the Bloom Hybrid.
+Since launching its Signature mattress, Brooklyn Bedding has expanded its product line to include six mattress models: the Signature Hybrid, the Aurora Hybrid, the Bowery Hybrid, the Spartan Hybrid, and the Bloom Hybrid.
 The company also offers bedding, accessories, and foundations.

 We’ll break down the mattress construction, firmness, and pricing in this comprehensive review.
 We’ll also cover how it performs across categories including motion isolation, temperature regulation, and pressure relief.
 Our recommendations are based on verified customer feedback, extensive product research, and how the mattress performs based on body weight and sleeping position.
 We’ll also review the company’s policies.

 - Eco-conscious shoppers who want a mattress made with natural materials

 - Couples who value ease of movement but want to minimize sleep disturbances